Page's latest update(s): here

 While your webmeister has never spoken the words "barbeque" and "Europe" in the same sentence in his life, that will certainly have to change, considering the information offered on the British National BBQ 2005 website.
 But more to the point, that site also has a Celebrity Recipe section, and therein may be found a recipe for luscious cheesecake provided by Wendy (and offered, like the other celeb entries, "in support of The Variety Club Children’s Charity").
 Wendy's entry (likely from 2003, judging from the page's URL), is accompanied by a very nice photo (of her, that is).

 In late November 2003, Wendy again attended the Discover Dogs convention in London.
-She's mentioned here a couple of times, about halfway down the page.
+She's mentioned here (archived link) a couple of times, about halfway down the page.
 Her participation seems to have been in connection with her long-standing involvement with Dogs For the Disabled.

 The Westminster (Central London) City Council noted on its website a news item (no longer present) that in early 2003, Wendy pitched in to help an elderly widower on behalf of the "Canalside Club for over 60s".